MESGJanie/documentation/account/export.md

 This method creates a file containing the information about your accounts.
 The private keys of your accounts are encrypted with each account's password.

-You can import the created file on any other Application with the [import method](/./account/import.md).
+You can import the backup file on any other Application with the [import method](/./account/import.md).

 You can also export only one account with the `name` parameter: